Graduate Department of

 College of Arts and Sciences

-The Department of Anthropology offers graduate education for students with an interest in archaeology, physical anthropology, and cultural anthropology.
-Faculty members are concentrated on research in the Southeastern United States, Canada, Caribbean, and Mesoamerica.
+The Department of Anthropology offers graduate education for students with an interest in archaeology, biological anthropology, and cultural anthropology.
+Faculty members are concentrated on research in the greater Southeastern United States, Mesoamerica, the Mediterranean, and Southeast Asia.
 Course work and research experiences are available in prehistoric and historic archaeology, underwater archaeology, geoarchaeology, zooarchaeology, environmental archeology, climate change and cultural heritage, and osteology.

 The Florida State University, through the Department of Anthropology, is the host institution for the Southeast Archeological Center (SEAC), which is responsible for archaeological research and collections from U.S. National Park Service installations throughout the Southeastern United States, Puerto Rico, and the U.S. Virgin Islands.
 The SEAC collections exceed three million items and span the period from Paleoindian to the twentieth century.
 SEAC's offices and laboratories are located in Innovation Park, southwest of the main campus.

 As the capital of the state, Tallahassee also is home to the Department of State, which is responsible for cultural resources in Florida.
 The Florida Master Site File, the Bureau of Archaeological Research, the National Register of Historic Places, and Florida Folklife Programs are administered by the Department of State.
 The U.S. Forest Service, the State of Florida Park Service, and the Florida Public Archaeology Network have offices in Tallahassee.
 Students have found internships and employment in all these agencies.

-Training and field experience are available in archaeology (terrestrial and underwater), physical anthropology, ethnology, and media studies.
-Programs sponsored by other University departments of interest to anthropology students include courses offered in Classical Archaeology (Department of Classics), Geographical Information Systems (Department of Geography), computational forensics (Scientific Computing), historical administration (Department of History), Museum and Cultural Heritage Studies (Department of Art History), ethnomusicology (College of Music), international and intercultural education program (College of Education), Digital/Data Humanities (Program in Interdisciplinary Humanities), and Emergency Management and Homeland Security (Center for Disaster Risk Policy).
+Training and field experience are available in archaeology field and lab methods (terrestrial and underwater), biological anthropology, and forensic sciences.
+Programs sponsored by other Florida State University departments of interest to anthropology students include courses offered in Classical Archaeology (Department of Classics), Geographical Information Systems (Department of Geography), computational forensics (Scientific Computing), historical administration (Department of History), Museum and Cultural Heritage Studies (Department of Art History), ethnomusicology (College of Music), international and multicultural education (College of Education), Digital/Data Humanities (Program in Interdisciplinary Humanities), and Emergency Management and Homeland Security (Center for Disaster Risk Policy).